-Example: Confirming a customer's name and address when provided with an IP address so that police can get a search or arrest warrant to stop the sexual exploitation of a child.
-(Note: In 2014, cases involving possession of child pornography will now require a search warrant, as a result of a Supreme Court decision, unless there is concern that a specific child is currently at risk.)
+Example: Confirming the jurisdiction and availability of records when provided with an IP address so that police can get a search or arrest warrant to stop the sexual exploitation of a child.
+(Note: Cases involving possession of child pornography now require a court order unless there is concern that a specific child is at imminent risk.)

-7. Requests for information declined:
+7. Requests for information declined